 If you have a neighbor building a new timber fence, ask if you can have some of the old fences.
 These can make wonderful backdrops, left as is or pulled apart and made into smaller timber boards.

-Paper or vinyl
+Paper or vinyl as a background

 Using wrapping paper can be wonderful for backgrounds, as can high resolution printed paper, such as Tyvek or even vinyl.
 You can purchase from a large range of available pre-printed vinyl backgrounds these days, or print your own images.
 I have a selection of both vinyl and Tyvek and they are wonderful.
-I have a collection of wallpaper samples, stucco or concrete walls, wood panelling and so much more which can be used to add interest.
+I have a collection of wallpaper samples, stucco or concrete walls, wood paneling and so much more which can be used to add interest.

 Slate and stone

 Slate tiles, slate pieces as well as slabs of stone and even concrete can make incredible backgrounds, albeit rather heavy and cumbersome, but there is nothing quite like a raw and rustic natural background.
-High resolution images printed on Tyvek or vinyl can be a way around that.
+High-resolution images printed on Tyvek or vinyl can be a way around that.
 But if you have access to stone floors and such it is wonderful to make use of that.

-Shiplap or V-board
+Shiplap or V-board backgrounds